La Costa Canyon High School: Athletics

 La Costa Canyon is a member of the California Interscholastic Federation, the governing body for high school sports in the state of California.
-LCC has many teams ranked highly on both a national and statewide level and has produced numerous CIF division champions and professional sports players.
+LCC has many teams ranked highly on both a national and statewide level and has produced numerous league, CIF, and Open Division titles, and professional sports players.
 Over 85% of the student body competes in school sports teams and clubs.

 La Costa Canyon offers the following sports: